seraphimstreets/AlbertaU_RLCapstone/README.md

 This will be an episodic task, with each episode terminating when the agent makes contact with the ground or flies outside the environment boundaries.
 The agent should also be allowed to learn at every time step (**Temporal-Difference learning**) to allow more efficient learning and continuous learning in the case that input is lost. (eg. damaged sensors)

-In view of this formulation, we utilize the **Expected SARSA algorithm** for training our agent.
+In view of this formalization, we utilize the **Expected SARSA algorithm** for training our agent.
 This is due to its ability to handle **episodic control problems with continous state variables through TD-Learning**.
 We choose Expected SARSA over Q-Learning as we feel a soft-epsilon policy will be more effective than a deterministic policy at function approximation and avoiding state aliasing.

 The estimates (Q-values) in the action-value network will be updated with a **2-layer NN trained with the Adam optimizer**.
 This is to allow the agent to estimate non-linear functions and thus provide greater robustness in its predictions.